 Lab: Continue PMMA Nanospheres - Synthesis of Inverse Opal Photonic Crystals.
 Load dry sample in boat, add TEOS, put boat in tube furnace.

 Lab: Continue PMMA Nanospheres - Optical Diffraction and SEM Determination of Particle Size.
 Measure visible spectrum and prepare labeled sample for SEM.
-Last chance to set up another evaporation for a better diffraction result.
+If you do not see a visible absorption peak, set up another evaporation for a better diffraction result.

-Lab: Continue Stokes Law measurements.
+Lab: Continue PMMA Nanospheres - Stokes Law measurements.
 Data needed every 3 or 4 days